TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/01 Header.md

 **Credits for this run go to:**

+- Aissurtievos - Integration programming
+- RainbowDevs - Gen 3+ Sprites
+- asdf14396 - Game programming
 - Chaos_lord2 - Game programming
-- M4_used_rollout - Run manager, overlay
+- M4_used_rollout - Run manager, overlay, game testing
+- FrostedGeulleisia - Game testing
 - red031000 - Game programming
-- Legtendga - Run Emblems creator
+- BEXXXXXXX - Run Emblem creator, data collection and data parsing
-- Phaydra_ - Banner artist
+- Phaydra_ - Run Emblem creator, Banner artist
 - WhatAboutGamingLive - Description

 ***Note:*** *TPP collects and uses some data about your Twitch account so you can play.
 Find out what data we collect, how we collect it, and what we use it for by reading our privacy statement [here](https://github.com/TwitchPlaysPokemon/tpp-streamdocs/blob/master/privacy/privacy-statement.md).*